eneshecan/whatsapp-for-linux/README.md

 * Fullscreen mode
 * Show/Hide headerbar by pressing *Alt+H*
 * Spell check in system language.
 You might need to install the corresponding dictionary to get this working i.e. `aspell-en` package for English
-* Open chat with a phone number
+* Open chat by phone number

 ## Using whatsapp-for-linux